vega/vega-datasets/datapackage.md

 ### path
 gapminder.json
 ### description
-This dataset combines key demographic indicators (life expectancy at birth, population, and fertility rate measured as babies per woman) for various countries from 1955 to 2005 at 5-year intervals.
-It also includes a 'cluster' column, a categorical variable grouping countries.
+Combines key demographic indicators (life expectancy at birth, population, and fertility rate measured as babies per woman) for various countries from 1955 to 2005 at 5-year intervals.
+Includes a 'cluster' column, a categorical variable grouping countries.
 Gapminder's data documentation notes that its philosophy is to fill data gaps with estimates and use current geographic boundaries for historical data.
 Gapminder states that it aims to "show people the big picture" rather than support detailed numeric analysis.

 Notes:
-1. Country Selection: The set of countries in this file matches the version of this dataset originally added to this collection in 2015.
+1. Country Selection: The set of countries matches the version of this dataset originally added to this collection in 2015.
 The specific criteria for country selection in that version are not known.
 Data for Aruba are no longer available in the new version.
    Hong Kong has been revised to Hong Kong, China in the new version.